bablokb/circuitpython-esp32at/README.md

 all folders below `src` to your device.

-**Do not install the modules from this repository if you are using a CircuitPython build that has native wifi support.**
+**Do not install the modules from this repository if you are using a CircuitPython build that has native wifi support.** (it actually does not hurt, but these modules will not be used).

+See the [Developer's Guide](./doc/dev_guide.md) for more information on how to use the modules.

 Roadmap